stratsys/Platform.Docs/docs/source/ad_sync/add_client-in_developers.rst

 3. Fill in the customers TenantId and CompanyCode

-4. Copy the ClientId and past it in the appSettings.json file.
+4. Copy the ClientId and paste it in the appSettings.json file.

   .. image:: images/copyClientId.png
    :width: 500